tychonievich/cs2102/markdown/structures.md

 If $x$ is a *divisor* of $y$, then $y$ is a **multiple** of $x$.

-We can denote the concept "$x$ is a *divisor* of $y$" as "$x|y$", but this notation is unusual in computing because $|$ is already used for so many other concepts (e.g, for absolute values, set-builder notation, conditional probability, etc).
+We can denote the concept "$x$ is a *divisor* of $y$" as "$x|y$", but this notation is unusual in computing because $|$ is already used for so many other concepts (e.g, for absolute values, cardinality, set-builder notation, conditional probability, complex magnitude, determinant, etc).

 :::example
 $2$ is a divisor of $2102$ because $2102 \div 2 = 1501$, an integer.